christian-hess-94/web-design-knowledge-base/Consistency.md

-Ensuring the user feels the cont
+Ensuring the user feels the content and experience of the using the page wherever in the page it is, gives a sense of consistency